Maercoli/1-Excel_Advanced-Kickstarter/README.md

   * The maximum number of backers.
   * The variance of the number of backers.
   * The standard deviation of the number of backers.

-* Use your data to determine whether the mean or the median summarizes the data more meaningfully.

-* Use your data to determine if there is more variability with successful or unsuccessful campaigns.
-Does this make sense?
-Why or why not?